alexdevero/alex-devero-blog/__drafts__/draft--heap-stack-call-stack.md

 ### Copying objects and primitives

-This is also why creating copies of objects is a not actually that simple in JavaScript.
+This is also why creating copies of objects is not actually that simple in JavaScript.
 Trying to create a copy of an object stored in a variable by referencing it will not create real copy.
 It will not copy the object itself.
 It will copy only reference to that object.
 This is called [shallow copy].

 When you then change the original object, the copy will change as well.
 This is because there is still only one object.
 However, there are two references (aliases or links) to that one object.
 When you use one of these references to change the object, the other reference still points to the same object, the one you just changed.